 Analyze Male/Female Diversity at Alma

-Where available, the chart below includes the male to female ratio among Alma's faculty, as well as students.
+Where available, the chart below includes the male to female ratio among Alma's undergraduate students.

 Average Location Diversity

 Would you prefer a college that attracts students from all across the United States, or would you prefer a local college that primarily pulls students from your home state?

 In order to come up with the geographic diversity for each school, we factored in where every student lived before they attended college.

 About 88.8% of the students attending Alma College come from within Michigan.
 This makes Alma an average school when it comes to this factor and gives it a national geographic diversity ranking of #1,484.

 The undergraduate student body is split among 16 states (may include Washington D.C.), as shown in the chart below.